AUTOMATIC1111/stable-diffusion-webui-feature-showcase/README.md

 ### X/Y plot
 Creates a grid of images with varying parameters.
 Select which parameters should be shared by rows and columns using X type and Y type fields, and input those parameters separated by comma into X values/Y values fields.
-For integer, and floating ponit numbers, ranges are supported.
+For integer, and floating point numbers, ranges are supported.
 Examples:

 - `1-5` = 1, 2, 3, 4, 5
 - `1-5 (+2)` = 1, 3, 5